mattrasband/Desire2Login/README.md

 desire2learn (D2L) platform.
 Current support is simply the login protocols and a rough parse of HTML to determine the number of unread emails, dropbox feedback, and discussions.

-The program is targeted to automate checking for class updates at Regis Univeesity's deployment of D2L, but it should be portable to other schools (use the vurrent `urls.json` file as a template, and swap icon calls in `config.json`).
+The program is targeted to automate checking for class updates at Regis University's deployment of D2L, but it should be portable to other schools (use the current `urls.json` file as a template, and swap icons in `config.json`).

 It's a bit dirty coding, but was quick to meet a short term need.
-It'll hopefully evolve as I get the time.

 Non-Standard Modules Required
 -----------------------------